HTTP3D/WalkTheWeb/README.md

 ---------------------------------------------------------------------------
 1. To Install, copy the files into the root of a website.
-2. It is highly recommended to start your URL with http://3d.  or   https://3d. to signify it is a 3D Website and help others find you!
+2. It is highly recommended to start your URL with http://3d.  or   https://3d. to signify it is a WalkTheWeb 3D Website and help others find you!
 3. The browser user (inetuser) will need write access in the entire folder for updates.
 4. Optional: you can manually download updates and overwrite the program files, but the /content folder must have write permissions for Admin user uploads.